ProprioCS/Provia.Documents/Service Tickets.md

 You can move individual Events to the Hold List, or entire Groups of Events.

-For an individual Event, you click the “down arrow” action menu on the Event:
+For an individual Event, you click the "down arrow" action menu on the Event:

-And then click “Move to Hold List”
+And then click "Move to Hold List"

 You are then given these options: